Insights

 Your customers aren't the only people who will hear the tunes you play.
 Your employees will also hear your playlist, and each note may influence them.

-According to Pharmacy Times, pharmacy music that is repetitive or annoying can frustrate pharmacy workers, and that leads them to provide service that is less than ideal.
+According to experts interviewed in an article in Pharmacy Times, pharmacy music that is repetitive or annoying can frustrate pharmacy workers, and that leads them to provide service that is less than ideal.
 On the other hand, music that is positive, upbeat, and varied can keep the workplace enjoyable.
-Experts cited in this article suggest that music from the 1950s and 1960s works best.
+Experts cited suggest music from the 1950s and 1960s works best.

 Once you have chosen a playlist, check back with your employees and ensure they enjoy the list you are spinning.
 If not, work with your employees to find a mix that works for them.
 Giving your employees a voice is one of the best ways to ensure that you provide the happy work environment you’re striving for.